MiaYWei/Group_G_UNO-Card-Game/README.md

 The following file structure is used to organize files in this repository:

+* /bin - Includes the files created after executing the make file.
-* doc - Includes the designed flowhcart for the application.
+* /doc - Includes the designed flowchart for the application.
 The main documentation can be found on the [UNO Express Card Game Documentation](https://github.com/MiaYWei/Group_G_UNO-Card-Game/wiki/User-Manual).
-* include - The main header files are listed below:
-  *  All Header files are included here that are used throughout the application.
+* /include -  All Header files are included here that are used throughout the application.
-* src - Contains the definition for all functions.
+* /src - Contains the definition for all functions.
-* test
+* /test
-  * include - Contains the declarations for all unit tests.
+  * /include - Contains the declarations for all unit tests.
     * Includes the header files for the test files.
-  * src - Contains the definitions for all unit tests.
+  * /src - Contains the definitions for all unit tests.
     * test.c - Main file that calls the test functions in other files.

 ## Installation